brendanjohnw/it-project-2022-T74/README.md

 # Commit Rules
 - Never push directly to main
-- Always make changes to your own branch and then create a pull request
+- Always make changes to your own branch and then create a pull request, do not merge immediately.
 - Before merging onto main, please test the code on your own computer.
 If everything looks good, merge to main.
 Notify the coding channel on Slack when you have done so.
 - Do not work on the same part of the code simultaneously on different branches, this will lead to conflicts
 - use `git rebase main` instead of `git pull` as the latter will mess up the commit history.
+- Write meaningful commit messages

+# Coding standards

+- All import statements at the top of the file
+- Install prettier and activate format on save.
+- Avoid writing CSS and Javascript inline unless absolutely necessary
+- Comment major sections of code so everyone is on the same page.

 # Changelog

+- Added validation check message to the sign up screen
+- Added new static web pages for each user dashboard

 # Contributors